mjclemente/eversigncfc/README.md

 ### Reference Manual

-A full reference manual for all public methods can be found here [/docs/eversign.md]("/docs/eversign.md")
+A full reference manual for all public methods in `eversign.cfc`  can be found in the `docs` directory, [here](https://github.com/mjclemente/eversigncfc/blob/master/docs/eversign.md).
 ### Reference Manual for `helpers.create_document`

 This section documents every public method in the `helpers/create_document.cfc` file.
 Unless indicated, all methods are chainable.
 To better understand how these work, you'll want to read the [documentation regarding the Create Document endpoint](https://eversign.com/api/documentation/methods#create-document).